aadeshnpn/PonyGE2/README.md

 # Running PonyGE2
 -----------------
+We have provide a setup script.
+You first need to install PonyGE2 by

+    $ pip install .

-We don't provide any setup script.
-You can run an example problem (the default is regression, see below) just by typing:
+You can run an example problem (the default is letter match, see below) just by typing:

-    $ cd src
+    $ cd examples
-    $ python ponyge.py
+    $ python letter.py

 This will run an example problem and generate a results folder.
 The folder contains several files showing the run's stats, producing graphs and documenting the parameters used, as well as a file detailing the best individual.
 For a more verbose command line experience run the following: